 Here are some pictures of previous D&T Projects:

-Class 2 – Wheels and axles project:
+Class 2 – Moving pictures project:

-Class 4 – Simple Circuits and Switches:
+Class 4 – Illuminating decoration (Simple Circuits and Switches):

 Class 2 – Safari Hides (Frame Structures):